rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/_index.md

 | View Workloads                     | ✓             | ✓             | ✓             |

 > **Note:** Each project role listed above, including Owner, Member, and Read Only, is comprised of multiple rules granting access to various resources.
 You can view the roles and their rules on the Global > Security > Roles page.

+#### Locked Roles

+You can set roles to a status of `locked`.
+Locking roles prevent them from being assigned users in the future.

+Locked roles:

+- Cannot be assigned to users that don't already have it assigned.
+- Are not listed in the **Member Roles** drop-down when you are adding a user to a cluster or project.
+- Do not affect users assigned the role before you lock the role.
+These users retain access that the role provides.

+    **Example:** let's say your organization creates an internal policy that users assigned to a cluster are prohibited from creating new projects.
+It's your job to enforce this policy.

+    To enforce it, before you add new users to the cluster, you should lock the following roles: `Cluster Owner`, `Cluster Member`, and `Create Projects`.
+Then you could create a new custom role that includes the same permissions as a __Cluster Member__, except the ability to create projects.
+Then, you use this new custom role when adding users to a cluster.

+Roles can be locked by the following users:

+- Any user assigned the `Administrator` global permission.
+- Any user assigned the `Standard Users` or `Custom Users` permission, along with the `Manage Roles` role.

 ## Rancher Server URL